gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 be one.
 Perhaps performing the step in the middle of the duration is more appropriate ?

+A pause (steps = 0, duration > 0) uses the last queued direction, XOR prepare_revert (default false).
+So a normal pause does not toggle DIR;
+moveTimed(0, dt, ..., true) is a pause in the opposite direction.

 A move that changes direction makes the queue driver inject a pause command (see "Capacity and direction-change pauses" below).
 These pauses extend the time the move takes and they consume queue slots.
 If a pause is injected,